 Other possible responsibilities:

 Your main job is to assist the faculty member teaching the course you are assigned to.
-Meet with him/her before the term begins to learn what his/her expectations are.
+Meet with them before the term begins to learn what their expectations are.
 Below are some possible responsibilities you may be expected to take on.
-There is often signifigant variation from course to course, professor to professor.
+There is often significant variation from course to course, professor to professor.

 - Make and distribute solutions sets to assigned problem sets.

 - Arrange for class or conference room space for office hours or recitation sessions.

 - Hold recitation sessions.

 - Create and maintain a course website.